-Waterfalls, canyons and bluff-top overlooks make Starved Rock State Park in Utica a beautiful stop; it’s known for its scenic hiking trails.
+Waterfalls, canyons and bluff-top overlooks make hikes beautiful in Starved Rock State Park in Utica.

-Chautauqua National Wildlife Refuge shelters around 200,000 birds each year, including eagles, ducks, thrushes, egrets and owls.
+Chautauqua National Wildlife Refuge shelters around 200,000 birds each year, including eagles, egrets and owls.

-An hour away, at the byway’s central point, Peoria makes an ideal overnight destination.
-Cozy booths jump-start conversation at Two25 in the Mark Twain Hotel, which serves tangy-sweet barbecue chicken pizza.
-The boutique hotel’s freshly styled guest rooms provide a quiet and comfortable stay (from $144).
+A half-hour south, Peoria makes an ideal overnight destination.
+Two25 in the Mark Twain Hotel serves tangy-sweet barbecue chicken pizza.
+The boutique hotel’s freshly styled guest rooms provide a comfortable stay (from $144).

 Breakfast at the hotel features made-to-order omelets.

 Head to the riverfront to check out the hands-on Peoria Riverfront Museum and Kelleher's Irish Pub and Eatery for comfort food and brews.

 Grand View Drive in Peoria Heights climbs into an enclave of mansions along a bluff-top park with views of the river.
 The 200-foot-high observation tower at Tower Park also gives panoramic views.

 For more ideas, see "5 Great Places to Get Local Flavor in Peoria" below.